 Prerequisites: Junior or Senior standing and approval of the dean of the college.
 (1-3 hours).

 Assigned readings, reports, research projects, and system development projects based on the needs of the student.
 A maximum of 3 hours may be counted toward the major.
-This
+This course is normally offered as needed.

 INTERNATIONAL STUDIES (INTL)